martindsouza/docker-oracle-setup/README.md

 You'll need to run `docker ps` several times until the status is `(healthy)`.
 Before you see `(healthy)`, the status will be `(unhealthy)`.
 This is normal.
 You will be able to monitor the `~/docker/oracle` directory increases in size.

+You can follow the install by running `docker logs oracle`

 ### Oracle CDB and PDB Setup

 #### CDB Setup